bobbintb/Ombi-alexa/README.md

 # Ombi-alexa

 This is a work in progress and is not currently functioning.
-I am trying to finish the search first.
-There are a few issues that need resolved.
+Right now I have movie searches working.

 Installation:
 You need a free Amazon developer account for this.
 You can import the json for the Alexa part.
 The python files go in the lambda backend.
 I'll probably add more detailed instructions later but you can just google how to import an alexa skil for now.

 Notes:

--Make sure and put the API key for themoviedb in the movie_search.py file.
-Notice it is themoviedb API, not Ombi.
-I'll fix this at some point.
+-Make sure and put the API key for Ombi in the lambda_function.py file.

 -Because Alexa is voice based, I had to make changes to the way Ombi does searches since the idea is to find the best match with minimal response from the user to find the right match.
 It does this based on Levenshtein distance.
+It also uses themoviedb to do searches instead of Ombi's built in search, which actually searches themoviedb.
+This is because the Ombi search doesn't have enough information to be able to narrow down the results.

 Issues:

 -I don't have a way yet to have individual users use Ombi.

--I don't know how to handle multiple results with Alexa.
-If there is more than one movie with the exact same name, like a remake, I don't know how to get ALexa to ask for more information.
-This is my biggest issue right now.
-I'm kind of stuck on it so if anyone has any ideas let me know.

--For some reason, I can only test the code in the Alexa simulator once.
-After that it doesn't respond until I reload the page.
+-Only movies working for now.